Who we are

 We also have a growing network of dedicated volunteers including seed guardians, gardeners and researchers.
 Our community volunteers offer training and education about organic methods such as composting and seed collection.
 And our wonderful active members help support and share our organic principles and take part in research experiments.

-Thanks to our 40K supporters, we’ve been able to share the benefits of organic growing with more than three million people around the world.
+Thanks to our 20,000 members and thousands more supporters and followers, we’ve been able to share the benefits of organic growing with more than three million people around the world.